oxwhirl/pymarl/README.md

 Learnt models can be loaded using the `checkpoint_path` parameter, after which the learning will proceed from the corresponding timestep.

-## Watching StarCraftII replays
+## Watching StarCraft II replays

 `save_replay` option allows saving replays of models which are loaded using `checkpoint_path`.
-Once the model is successfully loaded, `test_nepisode` number of episodes are run on the test mode and a .SC2Replay file is saved in the Replay directory of StarCraftII.
+Once the model is successfully loaded, `test_nepisode` number of episodes are run on the test mode and a .SC2Replay file is saved in the Replay directory of StarCraft II.
+Please make sure to use the episode runner if you wish to save a replay, i.e., `runner=episode`.
 The name of the saved replay file starts with the given `env_args.save_replay_prefix` (map_name if empty), followed by the current timestamp.

 The saved replays can be watched by double-clicking on them or using the following command: